csommerl/js120/109_explanations.md

 ---

-## Side effects
+## Output and side effects

 A function has a **side effect** when it depends on or affects something beyond its parameters.

-Side effects occur, for example, when:
+A function's **output** is whatever the function does beyond generating a return value, i.e., the output amounts to its side effects.

+### Examples of side effects

-1. a function **reassigns a non-local variable** to a different value.
-This is a side effect because that variable was not passed as an argument to the function.
+1. a function **reassigns a non-local variable** to a different value: This is a side effect because that variable was not passed as an argument to the function.

-2. a function **mutates an object referenced by a non-local variable**.
-This is a side-effect because that mutation persists outside the function and its return value.
+2. a function **mutates an object referenced by a non-local variable**: This is a side-effect because that mutation persists outside the function and its return value.

-3. a function **reads or write to a file**, including logging to the console.
-That's a side effect because the console exists beyond the parameters of the function.
+3. a function **reads or write to a file**, including logging to the console: That's a side effect because the console exists beyond the parameters of the function.

-4. a function **throws an error without handling it**.
+4. a function **throws an error without handling it**

-5. a function **invokes another function that has a side effect**.
+5. a function **invokes another function that has a side effect**

-Functions should typically either return a value or have a side effect, but not both.

----

-## Return values vs. `console.log` vs. side effects

-### Return values vs. output

-The return value is what is explicitly returned, which is revealed by passing the function invocation as an argument to an invocation of `console.log`.

-The output is whatever the function does beyond generating a return value, i.e., the output amounts to its side effects.

-### Return values vs. `console.log`

-The `console.log` method has both a side effect and a return value.
-Its side effect is to print in the console the value of the expression passed to it as an argument.
-Its return value is the evaluated value of the whole `console.log` expression, which is always `undefined`.
-This return value can be captured and used by whatever initiated the execution of the `console.log` method.

 ### Return values vs. side effects

+A function's return value is what it implicitly or explicitly returns, in contrast to its output or side effects.
+A function's return value can always be revealed by passing a function invocation as an argument to an invocation of `console.log`.

 Return values are distinct from side effects when they are produced as a result of only the parameters supplied to a function.

-A function should have either a return value or a side effect, *but not both*.
+A function typically should have either a return value or a side effect, *but not both*.

+### `console.log`

+The `console.log` method has both a side effect (output) and a return value.
+Its **side effect** or **output** is to print in the console a textual representation of the values of the expressions passed to it as arguments.
+Its **return value** is the evaluated value of the whole `console.log` expression, which is always `undefined`.
+This return value can be captured and used by whatever initiated the execution of the `console.log` method.

 ---